 The reef manta ray (Manta alfredi) is a species of ray in the family Mobulidae, the largest rays in the world.
 Among generally recognized species, it is the second-largest species of ray, only surpassed by the giant oceanic manta ray

-Impacts June's most common impact
+Impacts August's most common impact

 Bleaching occurs when corals expel their symbiotic zooxanthellae - pigmented, algae-like protozoa that live within the coral's cells.
 High temperature, pollution or other stresses can cause the coral to expel its zooxanthellae, leading to a lighter or complete loss of color.